 I stood in the airport bathroom stall as tears streamed down my face.
-Here I was, a thirty-something-year-old medical student coming undone by a couple ounces of milk pooled at my feet.
+Here I was, a 30-something-year-old medical student coming undone by a couple ounces of milk pooled at my feet.
 This is definitely not something they teach us about in lecture.
 I wondered what the title would be.
-“How to Pump on the Go” maybe?
+“How to Pump on the Go,” maybe?

 I managed to pull myself together enough to pump what was left, pack the handy bags into my giant backpack cooler and race off to my connecting flight.
 I had a residency interview that evening and was counting on everything to run smoothly the rest of the afternoon; thankfully, it did.

 Becoming a mom is hard.
 That’s the cold, hard truth.
 But becoming a mom during medical school is a whole different ball game.
 Several of the men in my class had become fathers long before I was even contemplating a kid, but I was one of two women who made a conscious and slightly insane decision to do so during our third year of medical school.
 What I came to realize was just how little we actually learn about breastfeeding, not to mention what resources are actually at our disposal for support.
 It’s not exactly the most glamorous of topics, but it will undoubtedly affect every one of us in some way, shape or form over the course of our lives.

 Here I was, a fourth year, on the road for five months doing audition rotations with a baby and whatever family member could spare time off work to help out.
 My husband had to work, and he would fly in whenever possible, but, in reality, I was sort of left to figure things out on my own.
 To be honest, this was often alright because I tend to be a mild control freak like so many other medical students.
 The hardest part to manage truly was this “milk thing.”